nsrau/azure-docs.it-it/articles/machine-learning/team-data-science-process/deploy-models-in-production.md

 ## <a name="ab-testing"></a>Test A/B

-Quando nell'ambiente di produzione ci sono più modelli, può essere utile eseguire un [test A/B](https://en.wikipedia.org/wiki/A/B_testing) per confrontare le prestazioni dei modelli.
+Quando più modelli sono in produzione, è possibile usare [un test a/B](https://en.wikipedia.org/wiki/A/B_testing) per confrontare le prestazioni del modello.

 ## <a name="next-steps"></a>Passaggi successivi